roys/ctf-writeups/rsxc-2021/README.md

  - [dcode.fr](https://www.dcode.fr/vigenere-cipher)

 ### Solution
-At first glance the ciphertext looked like some sort of [substituion cipher](https://en.wikipedia.org/wiki/Substitution_cipher).
+At first glance the ciphertext looked like some sort of [substitution cipher](https://en.wikipedia.org/wiki/Substitution_cipher).
 A quick [google search for _"indecipherable cipher"_](https://www.google.com/search?q=indecipherable%20cipher) gave overwhelming many hits for the good old [Vigenère cipher](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher).
 (It turns out it got just that description in French (_"le chiffrage indéchiffrable"_) since it wasn't broken for centuries.)

 If the key would have been as long as the message itself ([one-time pad](https://en.wikipedia.org/wiki/One-time_pad)) I wouldn't have been able to break it.
 To solve this challenge I assumed that the plaintext started with `RSXC{`.